nvim-neorocks/lz.n/README.md

 Relying on another plugin's `plugin` or `after/plugin` scripts is considered a bug, as Neovim's built-in loading mechanism does not guarantee initialisation order.
-Requiring users to manually call a `setup` function [is an anti pattern](https://github.com/nvim-neorocks/nvim-best-practices?tab=readme-ov-file#zap-initialization).
 Forcing users to think about the order in which they load plugins that extend or depend on each other is even worse.
 We strongly suggest opening an issue or submitting a PR to fix this upstream.